Ben Howard: 2011–13: Every Kingdom

-2014: I Forget Where We Were
+2014–15: I Forget Where We Were

 In 2014, Howard headlined the inaugural Somersault Festival, based in North Devon, with other artists such as Jack Johnson.

-On 5 August 2014, Howard's first single "End of the Affair" from his second album was played on Zane Lowe's Radio 1 and Danielle Perry's XFM show.
+On 5 August 2014, Howard's first single "End of the Affair" from his second studio album was played on Zane Lowe's BBC Radio 1 and Danielle Perry's Xfm station.

-On 18 August 2014 Howard announced the title of his second album, I Forget Where We Were on Zane Lowe's show on Radio 1 whilst releasing the title track from the record at the same time.
-On 26 October "I Forget Where We Were" became number 26 in the UK Official Albums Chart.
+On 18 August 2014, Howard announced the title of his second studio album, I Forget Where We Were on Zane Lowe's show on BBC Radio 1 whilst releasing the title track from the record at the same time.
+On 26 October, I Forget Where We Were became number 26 in the UK Albums Chart.
+The album went on to peak at number-one on the UK Albums Chart, and the Scottish Albums Chart.
+It also peaked at number two in Belgium, and the Netherlands, and the top ten in Ireland, New Zealand, and Australia.

-On 6 April 2015, Howard announced a short string of tour dates in the US with English indie folk band Daughter as support.
+On 6 April 2015, Howard announced a short string of tour dates in the US with the English indie folk band Daughter as support.
 These dates were announced following a string of successful shows in Canada and the US.
+Howard also played on the Other Stage during Glastonbury Festival 2015.

 2018: Noonday Dream

-On 4 April 2018 it was announced that Howard's third album, titled Noonday Dream, would be released on 1 June 2018.
-A new single was also released, titled "A Boat To An Island On The Wall".
-The single debuted on Annie Mac's Radio 1 show with accompanying 2018 UK tour dates announced.
-A tracklist for the upcoming album was released on his website, along with 2 bonus vinyl-only tracks "Bird On A Wing" and "Interlude".
+On 4 April 2018, it was announced that Howard's third studio album, titled Noonday Dream, would be released on 1 June 2018.
+A new single was also released, titled "A Boat to an Island on the Wall".
+The single debuted on Annie Mac's Radio 1 station with accompanying 2018 UK tour dates announced.
+A track listing for the upcoming album was released on his website, along with 2 bonus vinyl-only tracks "Bird on a Wing" and "Interlude".

-Together with his band Howard performed two songs from the album, "Nica Libres At Dusk" and "Towing The Line", on Later... with Jools Holland on 15 May 2018.
+Together with his band Howard performed two songs from the album, "Nica Libres at Dusk" and "Towing the Line", on Later... with Jools Holland on 15 May 2018.

-On 13 September 2018 Ben Howard released 'Another Friday Night/Heavy Summer (featuring Sylvan Esso)/Sister' a track of three different singles.
-Shortly after the release of these singles, he went on to release another single 'Heave Ho' in January 2019.
+On 13 September 2018, Howard released Another Friday Night / Hot Heavy Summer / Sister an EP of three different singles, with "Heavy Summer" featuring the American electropop duo Sylvan Esso.
+Shortly after, he went on to release another single "Heave Ho" in January 2019.

 2021: Collections from the Whiteout

-On 26 January 2021, Ben Howard announced that his fourth album, Collections from the Whiteout, would be released on 26 March 2021.
-Along side the announcement, Howard released the single "What A Day".
-The album was produced by The National and Big Red Machine member Aaron Dessner, recorded over an 18 month period, mostly at Dessner's New York studio Long Pond with additional production in Paris.
+On 26 January 2021, Howard announced that his fourth studio album, Collections from the Whiteout, would be released on 26 March 2021.
+Alongside the announcement, Howard released the single "What a Day".
+The album was produced by the National and Big Red Machine member Aaron Dessner, recorded over an 18-month period, mostly at Dessner's New York studio Long Pond with additional production in Paris.
+In promotion of the album, Howard and his band performed it in full at Goonhilly Satellite Earth Station for a show that was live-streamed globally on 8 April 2021.